National-Porting-Association/api/README.md

 - `window.Builder` — runtime helpers for fetching catalogs and creating embed UI.
 - `window.__embeddedData` — JSON and small assets embedded at build time for offline fallback.
+- `window.Play` — play overlay and mini-player helpers.
 - A small Python build script (`build.py`) that concatenates JavaScript files and embeds JSON/images into the bundle.
+- Learn more about what this bundle provides at https://npa.lol/docs.

 The API is for adding and serving NPA ported games so other sites can embed those ports and let visitors play them in-place.